cygni/cts2023-prompting-for-programmers/exercise_2/README.md

 Different prompts can make an LLM spit out really different stuff.
 Asking the same thing in a new way can change the game.
 So, prompt engineering is all about crafting your words just right to steer the LLM.

-Unfortunately, prompt engineering is more of an art than a science, which often requires experience and intution.
+Unfortunately, prompt engineering is more of an art than a science, which often requires experience and intuition.
 But lets practice some common techniques to get you started!

 ### Prompting techniques